microsoft/industry/foundations/powerPlatform/readme.md

 * Treat environments as a democratized unit of management aligned with business needs and priorities, and use the following principles when identifying requirements for new environments:
   * Scale limits.
 Environments serve as scale unit for components/apps/database to scale within the platform limits
   * Management boundary: Environments provide a management boundary for governance and isolation, which allows for a clear separation of concerns.
 For example, different environments such as dev, test, and production are often isolated from a management perspective
   * Policy boundary: Environments serve as a boundary for the assignment of Data Loss Prevention (DLP) policies.
-For example, secure apps such as PCI typically require additional DLP policies to achieve compliance
+For example, apps that are subject to regulatory compliance such as PCI and HITRUST typically require additional DLP policy enforcmenet to achieve compliance
 * Rename the Default environment to clarify the intent, e.g., "personal productivity" as all licensed users will have access by default.
-* Disable self-service of Environment creation, both for Production and Sandbox as well as Trials, and limit this to selected Power Platform admins as this can potentially cause capacity constraints in the tenant.
+* Disable self-service of Environment creation, both for Production and Sandbox as well as Trials, and limit this to selected Power Platform admins as this can potentially cause [capacity constraints](https://docs.microsoft.com/power-platform/admin/capacity-add-on) in the tenant.
 * Enable a process for the organization to request new environments aligned to the principles above.
 Either establish and implement the process yourself or leverage the [Center of Excellence starter kit](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit) as an enabler and starting point which provides a solution that can be imported to a dedicated environment to facilitate this, together with other core capabilities.
 * As part of the Environment creation process, ensure auditing, DLP policies, and RBAC are included so the environments can be used safely.
 * Have dedicated environments (dev, test, and prod) for administrative purposes for the Power Platform itself, including management, monitoring, and analytics.
 These environments should be managed and operated by the Power Platform admins, in order to safely operate and scale the distribution of landing zones (environments) to business units and application teams within the organization.